tl-its-umich-edu/my-learning-analytics/docs/getting_started.md

     docker compose build
     ```

-1. Start up the web servers and database containers.
+1. Start up the web server and database containers.
     ```
     docker compose up
     ```

-    Note: Use `docker compose down` and `^C` at any time to stop and unstage the running containers.
+    **Note:** Use `docker compose down` and `^C` at any time to stop and unstage the running containers.

 1. Download the latest SQL file from [this Google Drive link](https://drive.google.com/drive/u/0/folders/1Pj7roNjRPGyumKKal8-h5E6ukUiXTDI9), and move it into the repository.